 About

-On 19 April 2017 the Scottish Government, in conjunction with Time For Inclusive Education, announced the LGBTI Inclusive Education Working Group.
-This Group comprised of LGBT groups and other representative organisations to take forward the Scottish Government’s commitment to work towards LGBT inclusive education.
 The Working Group concluded in 2018 delivering 33 recommendations, which were accepted in full by the Scottish Ministers.
-This would make Scotland the first country in the world to advance LGBT inclusive education in all Scottish schools.
+This made Scotland the first country in the world to advance LGBT Inclusive Education in all Scottish schools.

-This platform hosts the Stage 1 E-Learning module from the Scottish Government’s “Delivering LGBT Inclusive Education” professional learning for teachers (Stage 2 can be booked upon completion) and quality approved Curriculum for Excellence linked resources to support staff in developing and delivering LGBT inclusive education in their own schools.
+This platform hosts the Stage 1 E-Learning module from the Scottish Government’s “Delivering LGBT Inclusive Education” professional learning for teachers (Stage 2 can be booked upon completion) and quality approved Curriculum for Excellence linked resources to support staff in developing and delivering LGBT Inclusive Education in their own schools.

 Further Information